jCodingStuff/MineSweeper/README.md

 # MineSweeper

-A very basic MineSweeper game
+A very basic MineSweeper game.<br>
-Done for an exercise for the Computer Science 1 course Just run!
+Implemented for an exercise for the Computer Science 1 course.<br>
+Just run!